aryelgois/Medools/README.md

   - `server` Server key from the previous list.
 If omitted, `default` is used
   - `database_name`

+  A shortcut to only defining `database_name` is setting the database directly as string

 There are other configurations that can be used, see the [guide][new medoo] for more.
 You can add them where it is reasonable.
 When connecting to a database, its array is merged on top of the server's.
 It means that a database can